foussedeve/bookshoper/README.md

 # Getting Started

-This project use React 18.2.0 and Symfony 5.4
+This project use React 18.2.0, Symfony 5.4 and php 7.4

 ## Instuctions to run this app